-Among the experts that Fix the Grid lists on its website are Furman, White, and Cavanagh.53 If they are successful in their lobbying efforts, CAISO will serve as central control for a Western regional power market, serving as the "I do happen to believe that this [Western power market] actually reduces emissions, but I don't know.
+Among the experts that Fix the Grid lists on its website are Furman, White, and Cavanagh.53 If they are successful in their lobbying efforts, CAISO will serve as central control for a Western regional power market.
+CAISO will run a trading platform for buying and selling power throughout the Western region-while releasing it from answering to California and its renewable energy requirements.

+"I do happen to believe that this [Western power market] actually reduces emissions, but I don't know.
 At the end of the day, I was a guy who was a bunch of years in this area and I have some insights and so on, but you never know and there are all these unintended consequences."